Foot and Mouth Disease

 The foot-and-mouth disease virus (FMDV) is almost worldwide in distribution, with only New Zealand having no recorded FMD outbreaks to date.
 The disease is endemic in Africa, Asia, the Middle East and parts of South America.
 Other regions may experience sporadic outbreaks: for example, FMD in Europe has occurred twice in the 21st century in the UK (2001 to 2002 and 2007).

-General symptoms in all affected species are small ulcers (aphthae) on the udder, claws and mouth; fever (40-42 °C), pain, apathy, lameness and decrease in milk yield.
+General symptoms in all affected species are blistering (aphthae) of the mouth, udder, and hooves; fever (40-42°C), pain, apathy, loss of appetite, lameness, and decrease in milk yield.
 Morbidity can reach 100%.
-The death rate is usually low in adult animals (up to 5 %), but can be 20 % or more in young calves, lambs and piglets.
+The death rate is usually low (up to 5%) in adult animals, but may be 20% or more in young calves, lambs, and piglets.

 Situation in Austria